calhuskerfan/calhuskerfan.github.io/README.md

     ```
 1. cd to /docs
 1. bundle install

+## Usage

+1. cd to /docs
-1. bundle exec jekyll serve --livereload
+1. bundle exec jekyll serve --livereload --drafts

+## Jekyll References

+The following sections are some notes on what I am using for my jekyll site and some of my favorite references.

 ### Themes